Production Designers

 How do production designers work with Czech heritage architecture?

-Our production designers have extensive experience working with the Czech Republic's protected heritage sites, including Prague's Historic Centre, Český Krumlov, and Kutná Hora.
-They understand National Heritage Institute (NPÚ) permit requirements and coordinate with local film offices on heritage filming protocols.
+Here is what that looks like on the ground.
+Our production designers have extensive experience working with the Czech Republic's covered heritage sites.
+This includes Prague's Historic Centre, Český Krumlov, and Kutná Hora.
+They know National Heritage Institute (NPÚ) permit needs and set up with local film offices on heritage filming protocols.

 Can you handle both studio builds and locations?

+Here is how the picture comes together.
 Yes, our production designers excel at combining studio construction at Barrandov Studios with practical locations across the Czech Republic.
-Prague's architecture regularly doubles for other European cities, and our designers plan builds that integrate seamlessly with location work.
+Prague's build style often doubles for other European cities.
+Our designers plan builds that integrate seamlessly with location work.

 What about period productions in Czech Republic?

-Our production designers have extensive experience with historical periods, drawing on the Czech Republic's Gothic, Renaissance, baroque, and Art Nouveau architecture.
-Prague is renowned for doubling as period Paris, London, Berlin, and Vienna, with access to research archives and period specialists.
+Here is what we have to work with.
+Our production designers have extensive experience with historical periods, drawing on the Czech Republic's Gothic, Renaissance, baroque, and Art Nouveau build style.
+Prague is renowned for doubling as period Paris, London, Berlin, and Vienna, with access to research archives and period pros.

 Do you provide the full art department?

+Here is the layout.
 Yes, we can staff complete art departments scaled to your production.
-This includes art directors, set decorators, prop masters, construction coordinators, and all supporting roles sourced from the Czech Republic's highly skilled English-speaking crew base.
+This has art directors, set decorators, prop masters, construction coordinators, and all supporting roles sourced from the Czech Republic's highly skilled English-speaking crew base.

 How do production designers work with other departments?